Photographing the Milky Way is one of the most rewarding and impressive types of photography that you can master.

 Processing Milky Way Photography

-On top of this, modulate highlights, shadows, and clarity so that the stars in your image really pop in contrast to their surroundings.
+On top of this, modulate highlights, shadows, and clarity so that the stars in your image pop.
+This is in contrast to their surroundings.

 Creative Night Photography

 Capturing images of the Milky Way is, of course, part of the broader category of night photography.